La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 EXCEPT if you come from a region where you rarely drive on snow (for example, to cross a high-altitude pass): in that case, snow chains (without winter tires) might suffice.

-1.6- Snow Chains
+1.6- Snow chains

 Vans, although perfect for adventure, do not excel in traction on ice.
-Once you lose momentum on an icy slope or a frozen parking lot, it becomes almost impossible to get going again without proper equipment.
-That's where snow chains come in: a must-have for any well-prepared winter outing.
+Once you lose momentum on an icy slope or frozen parking lot, it becomes almost impossible to get going again without proper equipment.
+That’s where snow chains come in: a must-have for any well-prepared winter outing.

 Vanlife in Winter: 6 Challenges to Overcome